 If you are pursuing your degree or certificate at another school, then Wright State University is your visiting school.
 You should contact your home school to discuss your consortium agreement options.
 Your home school will determine your financial aid eligibility and should forward proposed agreements to Raider Connect.
 Agreements will be completed by the Office of Financial Aid and returned to your home school by fax or mail.

 You are responsible for making payments towards any balance owed to Wright State University by applicable deadline dates.
 Visit the Office of the Bursar website for more information about fee payment.
 You may also contact Raider Connect to discuss your payment options.

-Failing to pay make payment on a balance owed to Wright State University by your fee payment deadline may result in the accrual of late payment fees or, in some case, your registration at Wright State University may be canceled.
+Failing to make on-time payment of your Wright State University balance may result in the cancellation of your Wright State courses or the assignment of late fees.
 If your registration is subject to cancelation and your home school will be sending payment in full to Wright State University on your behalf but not until after your fee payment deadline, your visiting school may request Wright State University hold your registration.
 To do so, your home school must send a written request to Raider Connect that includes your name and University ID (UID), the payment amount, and the date the payment will be made.
 The request should be sent no later than one week prior to your fee payment deadline and may be sent to Raider Connect by mail or by fax to (937) 775-4410.

 If your home school will be sending payment directly to Wright State University, your home school should include your name and UID on all correspondence and send payment, payable to Wright State University, to:

 Wright State University